bnodnarb/AIRMF/_posts/map/01-01-07-system-requirements.md

 - GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities
 - “Stakeholders in Explainable AI,” Sep.
 2018, [Online]( http://arxiv.org/abs/1810.00184)
 - “Including Insights from the Comptroller General’s Forum on the Oversight of Artificial Intelligence An Accountability Framework for Federal Agencies and Other Entities,” 2021
-- “HIGH-LEVEL EXPERT GROUP ON ARTIFICIAL INTELLIGENCE SET UP BY THE EUROPEAN COMMISSION ETHICS GUIDELINES FOR TRUSTWORTHY AI.”
-[Online](https://ec.europa.eu/digital-)
+- “HIGH-LEVEL EXPERT GROUP ON ARTIFICIAL INTELLIGENCE SET UP BY THE EUROPEAN COMMISSION ETHICS GUIDELINES FOR TRUSTWORTHY AI”, Ethics guidelines for trustworthy AI.
+[Online](https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai), [PDF](https://www.aepd.es/sites/default/files/2019-12/ai-ethics-guidelines.pdf)

 </details>